0xCarnyx/discord-crypto-price-bots/README.md

 ```
 2) Configure a bot specific `.yaml` config file to your likings (use of one the templates provided under `/config-templates`)
 3) Run the bot (see below for usage)
+4) Optional: Setup bot as systemd service (on Linux)
 ## Usage
 ### nft-bot
 ```